 II.
-CONTROLS, INDICATORS, and COMPONENTS (see figure 1)
+Controls, Indicators, and Components (See Figure 1)

-- A. On / Off Switch Turns the unit on and off. - B. Low-pressure indicator Turns on when low pump inlet pressure is detected. - C. Reject Control Valve Controls the amount of reject flow. - D. Reject Recycle Control Valve Controls the amount of recycle flow. - E. Prefilter Outlet Pressure Gauge Indicate the outlet pressures of the prefilter. - F. Pump Discharge Pressure Gauge Indicates the membrane feed pressure. - G. Reject Flow Meter Indicates the reject flow rate in gallons per hour (gph). - H. Product Flow Meter Indicates the product flow rate in gallons per hour (gph). - I. Prefilter Housing Contains the RO prefilter. - J. RO Feed Pump Pressurizes the RO feed water. - K. RO Membrane Housing(s) Contains the RO membrane(s). - L. Water Quality Meter Indicates the quality of the feed and product water in parts per million of total dissolved solids (PPM TDS). - M. Feed Water Inlet.
+- (A) On / Off Switch Turns the unit on and off. - B Low-pressure indicator Turns on when low pump inlet pressure is detected. - C Tank full / Interlock indicator Turns on when the unit is shut down due to high tank or pretreatment interlock. - (D) Reject Control Valve Controls the amount of reject flow. - (E) Reject Recycle Control Valve Controls the amount of recycle flow. - (F) Prefilter Outlet Pressure Gauge Indicate the outlet pressures of the prefilter. - (G) Pump Discharge Pressure Gauge Indicates the membrane feed pressure. - (H) Reject Flow Meter Indicates the reject flow rate in gallons per minute (gpm). - (1) Product Flow Meter Indicates the product flow rate in gallons per minute (gpm). - (J) Prefilter Housing Contains the RO prefilter. - (K) RO Feed Pump Pressurizes the RO feed water. - (L) RO Membrane Housing(s) Contains the RO membrane(s). - (M) Water Quality Meter Indicates the quality of the feed and product water in parts per million of total dissolved solids (PPM TDS). - (N) Feed Water Inlet.

 III.
-OPERATION
+Operation

-A. INSTALLATION
+A. Installation

 - 1. Proper pretreatment must be determined and installed prior to the RO system. - 2.
 The water supply and pretreatment equipment should be sufficient to provide a minimum of 10-psig at the maximum feed flow. - 3.
-An electrical receptacle with a ground fault interrupt (GFI) is highly recommended. - 4.
-Responsibility for meeting local electrical and plumbing codes lies with the owner / operator. - 5.
-Install indoors in an area protected from freezing.
+An electrical disconnect switch located within 10 feet of the unit is recommended. - 4.
+Responsibility for meeting local electrical and plumbing codes lies with the owner / operator. - Install indoors in an area protected from freezing and direct sunlight.
 Space allowances for the removal of the membranes from the pressure vessels should be provided. - 6.
-Verify that a prefilter cartridge is installed in the housing. (see figure #1, item I).
+Verify that a prefilter cartridge is installed in the housing. (see Figure #1, Item J).

-B. PLUMBING CONNECTIONS
+B. Plumbing Connections